75 Mile Beach on Fraser Island, the stretch of coast where the Maheno shipwreck sits

 How to get there

 If you're on a day tour from Hervey Bay or Rainbow Beach, most itineraries include the Maheno as a stop.
-Confirm before you book if it's a must-see for you.
+Confirm before you book if the Maheno is a priority stop for you.

 Why it's worth stopping for